Linaro/Connect/_posts/lcu14/2015-06-30-lcu14-406-a-quic-take-on-energy-aware-scheduling.markdown

 amazon_s3_video_url: https://static.linaro.org/connect/lcu14/videos/09-18-Thursday/LCU14-406-%20A%20QuIC%20Take%20on%20Energy-Aware%20Scheduling.mp4
 author: connect
 categories:
 - lcu14
 comments: true
 date: 2015-06-30 17:08:26
-excerpt:
-  "Task scheduling on big.Little targets is a known challenge in the community.
+excerpt: 'Task scheduling on big.Little targets is a known challenge in the community.
-  A commercial grade solution exists with Arm's Global Task Scheduler and there is a second solution being developed by Arm to solve this problem in a more generic, upstream-friendly way.
+  A commercial grade solution exists with Arm''s Global Task Scheduler and there is a second solution being developed by Arm to solve this problem in a more generic, upstream-friendly way.
 The HMP scheduler extensions developed at Qualcomm Innovation Center (QuIC) were created to achieve many of the same benefits being sought in the power-aware scheduler in current development upstream, along with perhaps some additional ones.
-This presentation will cover the features, design and status of QuIC's HMP scheduler extensions.
+This presentation will cover the features, design and status of QuIC''s HMP scheduler extensions.

   Some areas of interest from Arm-Linaro perspective: